BARONOFHECK/NCPiedmontDSA.github.io/_posts/2017-06-19-duke-teaching-first-grad-students-union.md

 date:   2017-06-19 12:00:00
 categories:
 tags: duke gsu union
-excerpt:  "NCP DSA stands in solidarity with Duke Teaching First and the Duke Graduate Students Union in their fight for fair wages, fair benefits, and fair working conditions."
+excerpt:  "NCPDSA stands in solidarity with Duke Teaching First and the Duke Graduate Students Union in their fight for fair wages, fair benefits, and fair working conditions."
 image:
 ---